Updated 22nd December 2021

 Christmas pudding

-I’m a huge Christmas pudding fan and to be honest this is the only pudding I’ve ever eaten after my Christmas dinner.
+I’m a huge Christmas pudding fan, and to be honest this is the only pudding I’ve ever eaten after my Christmas dinner.

 Brandy sauce

-My mum used to always make her own brandy sauce and I love to do the same.
-You can check out the recipe I use here if you like.
+We always have plenty of brandy sauce to pour over our Christmas pud!
+My mum used to always make her own brandy sauce and I like to do the same.
+You can check out the recipe I use here.

 Cheese